Skip to main content

 2 Purpose

-This policy has been written to provide staff with an understanding of the FOIA and EIR, including the role of the legislation and the responsibilities of the trust.
+This policy has been written to provide employees with an understanding of the FOIA and EIR, including the role of the legislation and the responsibilities of the trust.

-The policy provides guidance on the procedure and responsibilities to assist all staff in handling and processing such requests for information.
+The policy provides guidance on the procedure and responsibilities to assist all employees in handling and processing such requests for information.

 3 Scope

-This policy applies to all staff working within the trust who are involved in recording or holding information that is covered by the act.
+This policy applies to all employees working within the trust who are involved in recording or holding information that is covered by the act.

 This policy is not designed to be a guide or a statement of procedures in complying with the FOIA and EIR.
-Guidance for staff will be provided within training and other related documentation.
+Guidance for employees will be provided within training and other related documentation.

-Every member of staff has a legal duty to preserve formal records of their official activities which must be accurate, adequately named and indexed for easy retrieval or publication.
+Every trust employee has a legal duty to preserve formal records of their official activities which must be accurate, adequately named and indexed for easy retrieval or publication.
 Poor record management itself is not an offence, but it may lead to an inability to comply with Freedom of Information requirements.

 This policy is not a records management policy but should be integrated with trust’s records management structures.